airobert/ING/README.md

 # ING
-Watson and Pollack's intransitive numbers game
+Watson and Pollack's intransitive numbers game as described in Ficici's paper